alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ##Getting a certificate of free sale for alcohol outside the EU

-If you're exporting alcohol outside the EU, check with the food authority in the importing country.
-They'll tell you if you need 'certificates of free sale' and what type they require.
+If you're exporting alcohol outside the EU, check if you need 'certificates of free sale' with the food authority in the importing country.
+They'll tell you what type they require.

 If you need one: